nimiththomas/MultiModuleSampleApp/README.md

 ## 📱 app/
 Main entry point of the application.
 Injects and assembles all features.
 Applies theming via the design system.

-🗺️ Modular Architecture Diagram plaintext
-Copy
-Edit

 ### ✅ Advantages of This Approach
-🔄 Separation of Concerns: Each module has a single responsibility.

-🚀 Scalability: Easy to add new features without affecting existing ones.
+* Scalability: Easily extendable with new features and modules.
+*Separation of concerns: Clean boundaries between layers.
+*Reusability: Design system, utils, and components are shareable.

-🧪 Testability: Domain and data logic can be unit tested in isolation.
+*Build efficiency: Modules can be built in isolation.

-📦 Reusability: Common components and models can be reused across features.

-📐 Maintainability: Isolated modules reduce the risk of code conflicts.

 ### ⚠️ Disadvantages
-📁 Initial Complexity: The learning curve for beginners can be steep.
+* Initial Complexity: The learning curve for beginners can be steep.

-🕸️ Overhead for Small Projects: Might be overkill for simple apps.
+* Overhead for Small Projects: Might be overkill for simple apps.

-⏱️ Setup Time: Setting up modules and wiring dependencies takes time.
+* Setup Time: Setting up modules and wiring dependencies takes time.

 ### 🛠️ How to Clone and Use
 bash